TeamDDG/AvicusScrimmage/README.md

 - Do not use the GitHub editor to edit Java files.
 Use a proper IDE such as IntelliJ or Eclipse.

 ##Compiling
 To compile and run the latest development version of CardinalPGM, you will need [JDK7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and [Apache-Maven](http://maven.apache.org/).
 On most Linux distributions, you can find both packages in your default repositories.
 To compile, simply run `mvn clean install` in your command line, in the CardinalPGM directory.
-The plugin should be found in `target/`, as `CardinalPGM-1.0-SNAPSHOT.jar`.
+The plugin should be found in `target/`, as `ZwelgjePGM.jar`.